YTG123-Mods/song-sounds/README.md

     ]
 }
 ```
-You can also put named notes and letter notes in the name song, but why would you?
+You can also put named notes and letter notes in the same song, but why would you?